-The approval criteria that Planning Commission and BOCC are required to use to determine if a comprehensive plan map amendment can be approved are listed below.
-After each criterion, staff have provided a finding to help Planning Commissioners assess if the criterion is met.
+The approval criteria that Planning Commission and BOCC are required to use to determine if a Comprehensive Plan map amendment can be approved are listed below.
+After each criterion, staff have provided a finding to help the Board of County Commissioners assess if the criterion is met.